Nurse Educator Graduate Nursing Certificate Program Overview

 Learning Experiences

-The Nurse Educator Certificate program gives you the advanced nursing knowledge needed for a leadership role, with course content specific to the academic environment, including:
+The Nurse Educator Graduate Nursing Certificate program prepares graduates with the advanced nursing knowledge needed for the role of a nurse educator, with course content specific to the academic environment, including:

 - Curriculum development